alexandrudanpop/gatsby-theme-byfolio/www/src/experience/coera.md

   [
     {
       title: "Worked on a new wokflow engine, person storage, message broker",
-      description: "The insurance product we have worked on is being refactored in a microservice architecture",
+      description: "The insurance product we have worked on was being refactored in a microservice architecture",
       layout: "1",
       files:
         [